dmcyberkiller/autostego/README.md

 # autostego
 autostego is the automatic bash scripting tool of steghide.
 It's very simple and easy to use.
-## ✅ Clone this and you see the README.txt file.
+## ✅ Clone this tool and see the README.txt file.